 Typically, most fitness facilities have a swimming pool that is either 25-meters in length or 50-meters in length.

-Here’s how many laps you need in each pool to equal one swimming mile:
+Here’s how many laps you need in each pool to equal one 1650-meter swimming mile:

-Keep in mind that a lap is defined as all the way down the pool, not down the pool and back.
+Keep in mind that a “lap” is defined as all the way down the pool, not down the pool and back.
+And a “length” is what you call down the pool and back.